Flextime: United States

 Other workers may opt simply to come in early, such as 5 or 6 a.m., and leave in the mid-afternoon, or come in late and therefore leave late.
 One benefit of such a schedule is that commuting times occur outside of the congested rush hour traffic within a given geographic region.
 Flextime arrangements also help parents: one parent works 10 a.m. – 6 p.m. and is in charge of the children before school / daycare, while the other parent works 7 a.m. – 3 p.m. and is in charge of the children after school / daycare.
 This allows parents time to commute.
 Flextime is also beneficial to workers pursuing an education.

 Australia

-Flexi-time in Australia is usually referred to accumulated overtime hours that an employee can build up and exchange for the equivalent amount of time off.
+Flextime in Australia is usually referred to accumulated overtime hours that an employee can build up and exchange for the equivalent amount of time off.
 (Example: Jane works 7 a.m. – 3 p.m.
 Monday to Friday.
 Over the past month, Jane has worked 8 hours overtime meaning she is eligible for a paid day off.)

 If employees accumulate too many flex hours, they are required to perform a "flex burndown", as they are burning down the flex.
 Similarly, taking a flex day off is known as "flexing off".

 It is implemented formally in the federal Australian Public Service and is available for staff in most state and territory government departments.
-With current changes to industrial relations laws (2006), from State to Federal level there are no new published guidelines (online) for flexi-time.
+With current changes to industrial relations laws (2006), from State to Federal level there are no new published guidelines (online) for flextime.